 The FREE textbook we will use is Noba Textbook Series: Psychology, R. Biswas-Diener & E. Diener (Eds), Champaign, IL: DEF Publishers.
 DOI: nobaproject.com.
-To access the assigned and graded readings, you must 1) log onto Blackboard, 2) click on PSYC2301 in your "Courses" list, and 2) click on the "Perusall" link that opens the reading app called Perusall (found in weekly folders).
+To access the assigned and graded readings, you must 1) log onto Blackboard, 2) click on PSYC2301 in your "Courses" list, and 2) click on the "Perusall" link that opens the reading app called Perusall.
 Note: graded reading assignments can ONLY be completed using the Perusall links in Blackboard.

 Perusall is a free app that you will use to complete GRADED reading/discussion assignments.
-You will access Perusall by clicking on Perusall links found in the weekly folders on Blackboard.
+You will access Perusall by logging into Blackboard and clicking on Perusall links.
 Do NOT log into Perusall from their homepage-if you do, your work will not sync into the Blackboard gradebook.
-Rather, log into/access Perusall through the links in Blackboard.
-You can find detailed information about "How Perusall Works" in the "Start Here" module on Blackboard.
+Rather, log into/access Blackboard first, then click on a Perusall link.
+You can find detailed information about "How Perusall Works" in the "Start Here" module in Blackboard.